shubham-suratran/Time-series-analysis/README.md

 1. Data Exploration and evaluation of Stationarity.
 2. Modelling and selection of best model.
 3. Prediction of future values for next 12 months.

+All the analysis part was carried in R software.